Cryptocurrency: What are maker and taker fees?

 The cheapest maker and taker fees

 Maker and taker fees differ between different cryptocurrency exchanges, but maker fees are almost always less expensive, as a maker transaction benefits both yourself (in fulfilling your order) and the exchange itself (by driving market interest).
-We’ve listed the maker and taker fees from 5 of the most popular cryptocurrency exchanges to show you how much the amount can differ, and where to access some of the lowest charges.
+We’ve listed the maker and taker fees from five of the most popular cryptocurrency exchanges to show you how much the amount can differ, and where to access some of the lowest charges.

 Exchange Maker Fees Taker Fees